ocp4-disconnected/config/Install.md

 ### Running specific plays with Tags

 We have written the playbooks with tags to be able to call specific stages (0,1 and 2) or specific roles without having to have a large number of playbooks, you can refer the the playbooks to see what tags/roles you can call with tags.
-Anything definded in the tags line is able to call this role
+Anything defind in the tags line is able to call this role

+#### Why Use Tags?
+Tags allow you to:
+- **Execute specific roles or tasks:** Useful for debugging or focusing on specific workflows.
+- **Run stages or groups of tasks:** Stages represent logical groups of roles or steps in the automation pipeline.
+- **Reduce redundancy:** Skip unnecessary steps and only run what’s needed.

 ```bash
  - role: ocp4.disconnected.mirror_content